 Traditionally, this course started its afternoon race meetings at 2:45 pm.
 This was done so that miners at the adjacent colliery could attend after completing their morning shifts.
 This continued until the colliery closed permanently in 2002.

 The live streams that we feature here on StreamingSport.net are 100% legitimate and legal.
 There is not much point in taking a risk using one of the low-quality streaming services that abound.

 It’s much more important to do things the right way and keep your computer or mobile device free of viruses.

 We connect you with the leading sites who telecast live streams of horse racing events.
 They have already paid for the legal rights to broadcast them, so you might as well take advantage of it.

 A beautiful location, Pontefract Racecourse has much to offer.
-For a bird’s-eye view we recommend watching the below and taking a look for yourself to get a preview of the live streamed course action:
+For a bird’s-eye view we recommend watching this video and taking a look for yourself; It gives a preview of the live streamed course action:

 Pontefract Races Live Stream FAQs